Smooth gaming with affordable monitors.

 Similarly to this, the more powerful your PC is, the better refresh rate it supports.
 Try considering if your PC can support more than 120 frames per second.
 If the answer is ‘yes’, then you need to find a monitor that fits the bill.

 Be you a professional or casual gamer, your hardware configuration can give you a competitive edge.
 Whether you are a fan of racing games or sports simulators, you will need a powerful GPU and monitor capable of delivering stunning imagery without any traces of blurring, flickering, tearing, or light bleed.
+If you've decided on the monitor under 200 bucks, don't expect to get such results.

 In most cases, the bigger gaming monitor you have, the better your playing experience is.
 However, in some cases, it is better to go after a 27-inch monitor or chose an option with an even smaller screen.